These are the Best Gluten Free Cinnamon Buns you’ll find, I promise! Soft, sweet, sticky, and as good as that wheat-based cinnamon bun from your past.

 - Starting along the long end, use the bottom sheet of plastic wrap to lift the edge of the dough and roll it up, forming a long cylinder.
 Start with the edge that has filling on it, that will be the center of your finished rolls.

-- Using a long piece of dark thread (light colours can be lost in the dough), cut the long “cinnamon bun log” into 8 pieces, about 1 1/2″ wide.
+- Using a long piece of dark coloured thread (light colours can be lost in the dough), cut the long “cinnamon bun log” into 8 pieces, about 1 1/2″ wide.
 You can do this by placing the thread underneath the roll, crossing it at the top, and pulling the threads so they cross each other, pulling it through the dough.
 This way, you won’t be squishing your dough down by cutting with a knife.
-Place rolls in prepared pan, with cut side up.
-I like to push the rolls down to about 1″ high.
+Place cinnamon buns in the prepared pan, with cut side up.
+I like to place a sheet of plastic wrap over the top, and flatten buns down to about 1″ high.

-- Allow the cinnamon rolls/buns to rise in a warm, draft free place for about 30 minutes, or until nearly double in size.
+- Allow the cinnamon buns to rise in a warm, draft free place for about 30-40 minutes, or until nearly double in size.

 - Bake in preheated 350 degree F oven for 20-25 minutes, or until the tops are a nice golden brown.

-- Allow to cool for about 5 minutes before inverting on a serving tray, and let the syrup run down over the rolls.
+- Allow to cool for about 5 minutes before inverting on a serving tray, letting the syrup run down over the rolls.

 - These are best served warm, however, I had great success with reheating them in the microwave for a few seconds when they were a day old as well.